KGCraig/Urban-Scene-Data-Annotation/README.md

 Strict guidelines were created and adhered to ensure high-quality annotations and to remove ambiguity and guesswork from the project.
 Each image was double-checked against the guidelines after completion to ensure annotation quality.

 - **Example 1: Occlusion** - Guidelines were established for handling occluded objects.
 Objects that were less than 25% visible were not annotated.
-- **Example 2: Relections and Shadows** - Addresses whether to annotate shadows and reflections.
+- **Example 2: Reflections and Shadows** - Addresses whether to annotate shadows and reflections.
 - **Example 3: Reducing Ambiguity** - Defines what rules to follow for ambiguous objects.

 Guidelines can be found here: [Guidelines.pdf](guidelines.pdf)

 Since CVAT.ai lacked a way to measure the size of masks, I developed a QA workaround by using a temporary bounding box to measure adherence to minimum size guidelines.
-This bounding box was wrapped around object that appeared very small.
+This bounding box was wrapped around an object that appeared very small.
 If the object did not pass size guidelines, they were not annotated.

 After the annotations were complete, they were exported from CVAT.ai into the **CVAT for Images 1.1 (XML)** format to be processed in Python to gather statistics.